BradDunagan/emscript-cpython/README.md

     $ exit
 ```

 Notice that configure output is redirected to files.
 See those if you want.
 So far I have ignored the warnings, errors.
-(Is that bad?)
+(Is that bad?).
+Actually, I've noticed that there are no errors.
+Hmmm.

 Continuing -